rgwch/webelexis-foto/README.md

     # To run on an ADT Emulator
     cordova emulate android

-    #To install and run on a physically attached device
+    # To install and run on a physically attached device
+    # This will work only, if "Developer options -> USB Debugging" on the mobile is switched on
     cordova run android

 ## Build and install release version